DanielIrimia87/DanielIrimia87/README.md

 - Dedicated professional with history of meeting company goals utilizing consistent and organized practices.
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Front-end Web Development
-- 📫 How to reach me ...
+- 📫 How to reach me:
                   - by Email: daniel_irimia87@yahoo.com
                   - by LinkedIn : linkedin.com/in/irimia-daniel

 <!---
 Daniel Irimia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.